AX-MMD/kk-plap-generator/README.md

 Author: AX-MMD
 Docs: https://github.com/AX-MMD/kk-plap-generator/tree/main?tab=readme-ov-file#intro

-PLAP generator uses a Timeline interpolable as reference to generate a sequence to use with sound folders.
+PLAP generator uses a Timeline interpolable as reference to generate a sequence to use with sound components.
 It is meant to sync with a simple movement like forward-backward, up-down, etc.

 The process is as follows:
 - Export the Timeline Single File of your reference
 - Configure PLAP generator
 - Generate your PLAP files
-- Setup your scene (import `/resources/Plap1234.png` or make your own sound folders)
+- Setup your scene (import `/resources/Plap1234.png` or make your own sound components)
 - Import the generated PLAP files to Timeline

 ### EXPORT TIMELINE SINGLE FILE ###############################################